ndcisiv/php-sdk/README.md

-ShiftPlanning PHP SDK
+Humanity PHP SDK
 ================

-The [ShiftPlanning API](http://www.humanity.com/api/) allows you to call modules within the ShiftPlanning [employee scheduling software](http://www.humanity.com/) that respond in REST style JSON & XML.
+The [Humanity API](http://www.humanity.com/api/) allows you to call modules within the ShiftPlanning [employee scheduling software](http://www.humanity.com/) that respond in REST style JSON & XML.

 This repository contains the open source PHP SDK that allows you to utilize the above on your website.
 Except as otherwise noted, the ShiftPlanning PHP SDK